-15 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees.
+15 credits - Selected from at least three disciplines on the Distribution List.
 No more than 5 credits in foreign language at the 100 level, no more than 10 credits from any one discipline.
 No more than 5 credits in performance/skills courses are allowed.

-15 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees, including 5 credits of lab courses.
+15 credits - Selected from at least three disciplines on the Distribution List, including 5 credits of lab courses.
 At least 10 credits must be in physical, biological and/or earth sciences.
 No more than 10 credits from any one discipline and no more than 5 credits from Math and Engineering.
 Courses used to satisfy this requirement may not be used to satisfy the Quantitative Skills requirement.

-15 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees.
+15 credits - Selected from at least three disciplines on the Distribution List.
 No more than 10 credits from any one discipline.